 How long does it take for a claim to be removed/released?

-How fast does YouTube Content ID Service detect music being used once it has been submitted to Symphonic’s Platform?
+How fast does YouTube Content ID Service detect music being used?

 "How fast" depends on YouTube.
 Every distributor uses the same system (YouTube Content ID).
 Sometimes it can take days and sometimes longer.
-If something has not been picked up, then you can go ahead and provide us with the video URL and the corresponding UPC to check.
+If something has not been picked up, you can provide us with the video URL and the corresponding UPC to check.

 Will I get contacted when a claim comes up, or is it Symphonic who gets contacted first?